ibm-cloud-docs/Cloudant/api/design_documents.md

 The `req` argument corresponds to the argument that is used in a [list function](#list-functions).

-See the following example design document that contains a filter function:
+See the following example design document that includes a filter function:

 ```json
 {